kaizten/kaizten.github.io/development/hexagonal-architecture/java_style-guide.md

 #### Constructors

-* Annotations do not have to be used in constructors.
+* Annotations are not allowed in constructors.
 * Each entity must have a copy constructor.
 * Each `public` constructor must have at least the required attributes as arguments.
 Attributes declared as `final` can be ommited as argument because are initialized in the constructor by definition.
 * Each entity must have a restore constructor to be used exclusively by databases.
 The parameters of the restore constructor must be the same and provided in the same order as the attributes of the entity.